Hey GCReaders!

 I glance to Mom.
 Her fingers lightly worry her pearls.
 He sets down the scanner, makes a mark in my folder, and returns his attention to his monitor, clicking the keyboard a few times.

 “Keller High School?”
-Only fifteen minutes away, its closer to the city.
-Ive never been there.
+Only fifteen minutes away, it’s closer to the city.
+I’ve never been there.
 My world has been Everton since kindergarten.

-He looks at me with those small, dark eyes, totally emo- tionless.
-Youre seventeen.
-Youre required to attend school.
-Youre lucky.
-Some states dont even allow carriers in public school anymore.
-The way he says this, the way his head nods, makes me believe he agrees with the policy, that we should be doing it here, too.
+tionless.
+“You’re seventeen.
+You’re required to attend school.
+You’re lucky.
+Some states don’t even allow carriers in public school anymore.”
+The way he says this, the way his head nods, makes me believe he agrees with the policy,

 I shift in my chair.